koraykarakus/steemnova-1.8-x/README.md

-# SteemNova 1.8x - 2 Moons engine based browser game for steemnova community

-Main Objective of the project is to fix bugs related to steemnova v1.8

 What is done so far ?

 * BBCodeParser2 was causing problems at the stage of install, wrong url links of BBCodeParser2 is corrected